-Playhouse San Antonio presents All is Calm: The Christmas Truce of 1914 at the Russell Hill Rogers Theater December 2 through December 18.
-The production tells the story of the impromptu truce between German and allied troops in no-man’s land on Christmas 1914.
-The Playhouse San Antonio press release describes the concept and staging of the show:
+Presented originally in 2016, The Public Theater of San Antonio will again present All is Calm: The Christmas Truce of 1914 at the Russell Hill Rogers Theater November 23 through December 23, 2018.
+The production tells the story of the impromptu truce between German and allied troops in no man’s land on Christmas 1914.
+The Public Theater of San Antonio press release describes the concept and staging of the show:

 In 1914, at the Western Front, out of the violence comes a silence, then a song.
 A German soldier steps into No Man’s Land singing Nacht.
 Thus begins an extraordinary night of camaraderie, music, and peace.